Devolutions/devolutions-gateway/devolutions-gateway/openapi/dotnet-client/docs/DiagnosticsApi.md

 Retrieves a subset of the configuration, for diagnosis purposes.

-Retrieves a subset of the configuration, for diagnosis purposes.
 This route primary function is to help with configuration diagnosis (e.g.: ID mismatch, hostname mismatch, outdated version).
 In addition, it may be used to retrieve the listener URLs.
 This information can be used to provide configuration auto-filling, in order to assist the end user.
 It must be noted that this route will never return the whole configuration file as-is, for security reasons.
 For an exhaustive list of returned keys, refer to the `ConfigDiagnostic` component definition.

 ### Example
 ```csharp